girlscript/winter-of-contributing/C_CPP/File Handling & IO Management/Reasons-for-Multifile-Programs.md

 # Reasons for Multifile Programs

+A large C++ program should be split/divided into multiple files, which makes each file small enough to edit, modify, print efficiently.

 There are several reasons for using the multifile programs like:
 - Class Libraries
 - Organization and Conceptualization